Product design: building a product with understanding — part 2

 Having two minds is better than one and three is just as awesome.
 There’s a lot of work to do when it comes to building a single product, and when you spill your focus across everything that works, the quality of it gets compromised.
 Our design team recently went through the list of skills we think we should have and gave names to multiple design roles we need to fit in one designer for a project.

-A lot of knowledge and experience is needed to make sure you covered all of the components of a project with the focus that they deserve.
+A lot of knowledge and experience are needed to make sure you covered all of the components of a project with the focus that they deserve.
 To tackle this, we practiced having multiple designers in the product team — working towards the same goal, but with different focuses.

 We divided the project’s design team into three roles, where two are active in the project and the third is a supervising role.
 We have one designer that is focused on the UX strategy, research, and high-level architecture, while the other designer is focused on design production, visual design, interaction, and style guide.
 All of this is supervised by the design lead that was heavily active during the workshop phase and who is “QA-ing” the design production and process.